 Anyone who has been a member of the Society for at least one year can become a director.
 However, there are some conditions:

-- Have spent at least £400 during the previous 12 months with any of the Society's various businesses.
+- Have spent at least £500, in the 12 month period finishing one month prior to their nomination, with any of the Society's various businesses.

 You must not:

 - Have any material conflicts of interest with the Society (this includes your immediate family).